Go back to all articles

 Use Agile

-Agile methodology of software development is applicable to performance testing.
+Agile methodology of software development applies to performance testing.
 Traditional testing on the final stage of development can and should be replaced by a processual approach, in which performance is tested on every stage of product development.
 There are three most important levels of performance testing that can be implemented in Agile development:

 • 01